With the Blues making their first legitimate trip to the Finals, let's break down how Boston and St. Louis have fared in the championship picture.

 All in all, Toronto was a lot of fun.
 It was a quick trip and a long drive, but I'm glad to say we did it.
 Now we just have to figure out when we're going to make our Milwaukee trip this summer.
 I've driven by Miller Park quite a few times, but never been in.
 It's long past time I change that.

 Late breaking edit: Turns out, Andrew got a picture of the Pong table.
-Long story short, I'm interesting in owning one.
+Long story short, I'm interested in owning one.